rasmus-kirk/website/articles/2024-07-24_dont-use-nixos/index.md

 ---
 title: Don't use NixOS
 date: 2024-07-24
+keywords: [nix, nixos, linux]
 ---

-I feel like a lot of people tend to view Nix/NixOS as "just another distro", and therefore tend to jump straight from Ubuntu/Arch/whatever into NixOS, only to then immediatly start complaining that the learning curve is essentially one big wall.
+I feel like a lot of people tend to view [NixOS](https://nixos.org/) as "just another distro", and therefore tend to jump straight from Ubuntu/Arch/whatever into NixOS, only to then immediatly start complaining that the learning curve is essentially one big wall.
 It has certainly been my own experience, but I will argue that there are better ways.

 Nix is definitely not an all or nothing.
-It's essentially functions as a swiss army knife that addresses the problem of:
+It essentially functions as a swiss army knife that addresses the problem of:

 > _"software runs on computer A, now make it run the same way on computer B"_